sharmaaarush/kara/README.md

 **Vite** - *Picked for its lightning-fast feedback loop that supports creative flow*
 - Hot module replacement for immediate visual feedback
 - Optimized builds that maintain the polished feel in production

+**Bolt.new** - *Accelerated development with AI-powered coding assistance*
+- Rapid prototyping and iteration
+- Seamless integration of complex features
+- Maintained code quality while focusing on user experience

 ### **Vibe-Driven Architecture:**